Quantum Error Correction Scheme for Fully Correlated Noise

 Now, for the matrix $U$ in (\ref{newU}), we have $U=P_1P_2P_3Q_1Q_2Q_3$, where $Q_1$ is the single qubit gate $Q_1=\sigma_z\otimes I_4$; while $Q_2$ and $Q_3$ are the controlled gates

 and $P_1,P_2$ and $P_3$ are the CNOT gates

-This decomposition is illustrated in the circuit diagram in figure \ref{newUdec}.
-(See appendix 2 for a Matlab script to verify this decomposition.)
-From here on out, we will refer to this decomposition of $U$ as the \textit{standard gates decomposition of $U$.}
+This decomposition is illustrated in the circuit diagram in Figure \ref{newUdec}.
+(See Appendix 2 for a Matlab script to verify this decomposition.)
+Moving forward, we will refer to this as the \textit{standard gates decomposition of $U$.}